-Pursuant to the terms of their respective agreements governing their employment relationship with us (described below under "Employment Agreements with our Named Executive Officers."), Dr. Taylor is eligible to receive a target bonus of up to 50% of his base salary, Mr. Morl is eligible to receive a target bonus of up to 35% of his base salary, and Dr. Flynn is eligible to receive a target bonus of up to 35% of his base salary.
+Pursuant to the terms of their respective agreements governing their employment relationship with us (described below under "Employment Agreements with our Named Executive Officers."), Dr. Taylor was eligible to receive a target bonus of up to 50% of his base salary, Mr. D. Martin is eligible to receive a target bonus of up to 35% of his base salary, and Mr. Kelly is eligible to receive a target bonus of up to 35% of his base salary.
 The bonus amounts vary from year to year based on corporate and individual performance.